 Learn the Answers to Frequently Asked Questions about Dairy Farming

 Fewer consumers today have ever visited a farm or have family members active in dairy farming.
 But that doesn’t mean they don’t have questions.
-Following are a list of the most frequently-asked questions about on-farm practices on dairy farms designed to help educate consumers about the science behind how milk and dairy products get from the farm to your table.
+Following are a list of the most frequently-asked questions about practices on dairy farms designed to help consumers understand the science behind how milk and dairy products get from the farm to your table.
 For more information about how nutrition and health play a major role in dairy products, please visit common questions of Nutrition & Health.